-- 1. Postcolonial Literatures
+- 1. Folklore

-- 2. Modern Indian Poetry in English
+- 2. Performing Arts

-- 3. Contemporary Indian Novels in English
+- 3. Popular Culture

 - 4. Gender and Sexuality

 - 5. Dalit and Subaltern Discourses

 - 6. Media Studies

 - 7. World Literatures in English

 The distribution of marks for The Project Work will be as per the stipulations laid down by the university.